isaaczinda/isaaczinda.github.io/RainCheck/water-rejection.md

 ## Infrestructure

-The first step in implementing water rejection was the creation of two kernel proc files in the touch_synaptics_ds5.c file.
+The first step in implementing water rejection was the creation of two kernel proc files from the touch_synaptics_ds5.c kernel module.
 One of these files contained the raw capacitance data, and the other contained the phone's default touch point data.
 Using a python file, I was able to visualize the capacitance data and gain an annecdotal understanding of how water effects the touchscreen.

 ## Recording